 12. Kiwi to Guava

 The furry ‘Chinese gooseberry’ or Kiwifruit originated in China and migrated to New Zealand and California for commercial cultivation.
 Bursting of vitamin C and vitamin K the fruit helps to ward off cold and heal wounds.
-Equally enriching is our modest guava, a super fruit exploding of vitamin C, vitamin A, lycopene for stroke reduction, potassium a heart rate regulator and high fibre beneficial to bowels.
+Equally enriching is our modest guava, a super fruit exploding of vitamin C, vitamin A, lycopene for stroke reduction, potassium—a heart rate regulator, and high fibre, which is beneficial to bowel health.

 The tender shoots of asparagus are consumed for its unique taste.
 They offer substantial folate which is important in pregnancy and Vitamin k that enhances calcium absorption, prevents its excretion in urine thereby fostering bone strength.
 Popeye’s spinach is parallel pick to meet both folate and vitamin K needs.